npqace/VietJusticIA/ai-engine/data/crawler/README.md

 - Python 3.8 or higher
 - Google Chrome browser installed
 - `pip` (Python package installer)
+- Playwright (installed automatically by setup script)

 ### Step 1: Install Dependencies
 If you are setting up the project for the first time, run the setup script.
-This will create the necessary output directory and install all required Python packages.
+This will create the necessary output directory, install all required Python packages, and set up Playwright browsers.

 ```bash
 python setup_crawler.py